A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 Samyang 35 mm, f/1.4

-You can get this lens with an aperture of f/1.4 for less than 600 euros.
-The quality is not as good as the Sony lens, but then again it merely costs a third.
+You can get this lens with an aperture of f/1.4 for less than 500 euros.
+The quality may not be on par wih the Sony lens, but it only costs a third of the price.

 Sony 50 mm, f/1.8

 A very light and powerful lens at only 186 grams, easy to use for beginners.
-It makes very sharp pictures with an open aperture and can conjure up very nice bokeh effects.
+It takes very sharp pictures with an open aperture and can conjure up very pretty bokeh effects.

-We were lucky enough to get a bargain at a clearance sale, but even at full price, it’s a very affordable lens.
+We were lucky enough to snatch up a bargain at a clearance sale, but even at full price, it’s a very affordable lens.
 The image quality is simply outstanding for the price, but unfortunately the autofocus is very loud and slow.
-If you can live with that, this lens is definitely a good investment at less than 300 euros.
+If you can live with that, this lens is definitely a good investment at less than 200 euros.

 Samyang 50 mm, f/1.4